article / Global politics

 • The United States Citizenship and Immigration Services issued a notice confirming that, in accordance with the policy of the Trump administration, the Temporary Protected Status (TPS) for Somali nationals will be terminated on [specific date], citing improvements in the situation in Somalia.
 The program is designed to protect immigrants who cannot safely return to their home countries and currently covers [number] Somali nationals, with an additional [number] applications under review.
 (The New York Times)

-• According to a report by CNN, last Friday, approximately U.S. Customs and Border Protection (CBP) agents began deploying to Minneapolis, with the deployment expected to continue through the weekend.
-Prior to this, the area already had around Immigration and Customs Enforcement (ICE) officers and agents.
-Commander Gregory Bovino stated that, under "Operation Metro Surge," hundreds of federal agents are being deployed to Minneapolis and warned that undocumented immigrants, especially those with criminal records, "should be very afraid."
-CNN also reported that Bovino had already led hundreds of agents in conducting targeted operations in the area last week, including going door-to-door.
-CBS News reported that, according to a Department of Homeland Security (DHS) official, agents have been deployed locally in Minneapolis, with the official describing it as "the largest operation in DHS history."
+• According to CNN, last Friday, approximately 1,000 U.S. Customs and Border Protection (CBP) agents began deploying to Minneapolis, with the deployment expected to continue through the weekend.
+Prior to this, around 2,000 Immigration and Customs Enforcement (ICE) officers and agents were already stationed in the area.
+CBP Commander Gregory Bovino stated that, under Operation Metro Surge, hundreds of federal agents are being deployed to Minneapolis and warned that undocumented immigrants, especially those with criminal records, should be very afraid.
+CNN also reported that Bovino had already led hundreds of agents in targeted operations in the area last week, including knocking on doors house by house.
+CBS News reported that, according to a Department of Homeland Security official, 800 CBP agents were deployed locally in Minneapolis, describing it as the largest operation in the history of the Department of Homeland Security.

 • The British Broadcasting Corporation (BBC) and its two studios informed a federal judge in the Miami Division of the Southern District of Florida that they would file a motion by the [date] to dismiss President Trump's $1 billion defamation lawsuit and requested the court to stay discovery, allowing only limited jurisdictional discovery.
 In court documents filed on Monday, they argued that Florida lacks personal jurisdiction over the case because the program was not created, produced, or broadcast in Florida.
 They also contended that Trump's complaint failed to state a valid defamation claim or a cause of action under Florida's Deceptive and Unfair Trade Practices Act.
 Additionally, they argued that Trump could not prove identifiable damages, given his successful re-election after the program aired, including a significant victory in Florida.
 The BBC warned that discovery would be overly broad and burdensome and could raise complex issues related to the First Amendment and cross-border matters.